ibm-apiconnect/pot/labs/lab2.md

 1. By clicking the `GET /items` operation, your screen will auto-focus to the correct location in the window.
 In the center pane you will see a summary of the operation, as well as optional parameters and responses.

-    On the right side you will see sample code for executing the API in various programming languages and tools such as cURL, Ruby, Python, PHP, Java, Node, Go, and Swift.
+    On the right side you will see sample code for executing the API in various programming languages and tools such as cURL.

     In addition to the sample code, if you look further down the page you will see an example response, URL, API identification information, and API parameters.